 A/Prof Zoe McKeough is widely recognised as one of Australia’s premier researchers and educators in the field of respiratory physiotherapy where she has focussed her research in the area of rehabilitation for people with chronic lung disease.

-Zoe is a Senior Lecturer at the University of Sydney in the Discipline of Physiotherapy, Sydney School of Health Sciences, Faculty of Medicine and Health.
+Zoe is an Associate Professor at the University of Sydney in the Discipline of Physiotherapy, Sydney School of Health Sciences, Faculty of Medicine and Health.
 Prior to this she worked in the Departments of Respiratory Medicine and Physiotherapy at Royal Prince Alfred Hospital.

 Zoe regularly collaborates with other community organisations to improve the care of people with chronic lung disease such as Lung Foundation Australia, the Australian Physiotherapy Association, and the Agency for Clinical Innovation.